 Computed tomography (CT) is used occasionally when transesophageal echocardiography does not provide enough information.
-Positron emission tomography (PET) is being used more often for the diagnosis of infective endocarditis of prosthetic heart valves and other devices placed in the heart.
+Positron emission tomography (PET) is sometimes used for the diagnosis of infective endocarditis of prosthetic heart valves and other devices placed in the heart.

 Sometimes bacteria cannot be cultured from blood samples.
 Special techniques may be needed to grow the particular bacteria, or the person may have taken antibiotics that did not cure the infection but did reduce the number of bacteria enough to be undetectable.
-Another possible explanation is that the person does not have endocarditis but has a disorder, such as a heart tumor Overview of Heart Tumors A tumor is any type of abnormal growth, whether cancerous (malignant) or noncancerous (benign).
-Tumors in the heart may be Primary (noncancerous or cancerous) Metastatic (always cancerous) Primary... read more , that causes symptoms very similar to those of endocarditis.
+Another possible explanation is that the person does not have endocarditis but has another condition, such as a heart tumor Overview of Heart Tumors A tumor is any type of abnormal growth, whether cancerous (malignant) or noncancerous (benign).
+Tumors in the heart may be Primary (noncancerous or cancerous) Metastatic (always cancerous) Primary... read more or noninfective endocarditis Noninfective Endocarditis Noninfective endocarditis is formation of blood clots on heart valves and the lining of the heart.
+Symptoms occur when a blood clot breaks loose and blocks arteries elsewhere in the body.
+Diagnosis... read more , that causes symptoms very similar to those of endocarditis.

 If untreated, infective endocarditis is always fatal.
 When treatment is given, the risk of death depends on factors such as the person's age, duration of the infection, the presence of a replacement heart valve, the type of infecting organism, and the amount of damage done to the heart valves.
 Nonetheless, with aggressive antibiotic treatment, most people survive.